esmesh/east-house-intro-programming/topics/Smiley.md

 ## Putting it together
 ### **Copy ALL of the code from [the smiley demo](smileyDemoCode.md) and run it!**

-## Things to try!
-[ ] Change some colors
-[ ] Make the face, eyes, and/or nose bigger
-[ ] Add some freckles
-[ ] Change the ORDER of some statements
-    - What happens if the call to draw the face is last?!
-[ ] Change the sizes/placement of the sample shapes at the bottom

 ## How does it work?

 ### Drawing